Guilyx/scoreboard-fpga/README.md

 # Scoreboard on FPGA

-Implementing a small scaled basketball scoreboard on an FPGA.
+Implementing a chronometer on a FPGA.

 ## Board